weso/shaclex/README.md

 ## More information

-* This project is a based on [ShExcala](http://labra.github.io/ShExcala/) which was focused on Shape Expressions only.
+* This project is based on [ShExcala](http://labra.github.io/ShExcala/) which was focused on Shape Expressions only.
 * The aim of Shaclex is to support both ShEx and SHACL and to provide conversions between both languages.
   More information about both languages can be read in the [Validating RDF data](http://book.validatingrdf.com) written by the authors.
 * An online demo based on this library is available at [http://rdfshape.weso.es](http://rdfshape.weso.es).

 ## Author & contributors